Nimtaa/Learning-Git/Git.md

 ```
 git init
 ```
-everything you have changed --> Stage --> Commit
+Everything you changed --> Stage --> Commit

 Stage: State of the modified or new file that is ready to be committed.

-staging the file
+Staging the file
 ```
 git add [FileName]
 ```

 Staging all files in directory
 ```
 git add -A
 ```

 Every commit has uniqe code
 ```
 git commit -m "commit message"
 ```

 Log things you have done until now
 ```
 git log
 ```

 Difference between head and current state

 HEAD: last committed state